PassbirdCo/MetaKeepCodeSamples/nfts/README.md

-## NFT Deployment - Token Mint And Transfer End to End Tutorial.
+## NFT Deployment - Collection Creation, Token Mint And Transfer End to End Tutorial.

-This directory contains a sample project that you can use as a starting point for using the NFT Rest API by MetaKeep.
+This directory contains a sample project that you can use as a starting point for using the NFT Rest APIs by MetaKeep.

 This Project is intended to be used with the [NFT Deployment and Token Mint Tutorial](https://docs.metakeep.xyz/docs/create-your-first-nft-collection-and-mint-tokens), but you should also be able to follow this by reading the README and exploring its `scripts` directories.